 It was an ideal summer Sunday.
 Cumulus clouds climbed into a baby blue sky.
-And as my wife slept the afternoon away, I drove lost country roads-north to south, east to west-through the Indiana corn.
-That old jam played on the radio, “Crazy, I’m thinking, just knowing how the world is round.
-And here I am dancing on the ground.”
+As my wife slept the afternoon away, I drove lost country roads-north to south, east to west-through the Indiana corn.
+My favorite jam played on the radio.
 I was insignificant yet infinite; no one could find me if they tried.
-And like a beggar eating his supper meal, the last morsel of freedom in this sick old world was found in my Chevy coupe: on a deserted road, beneath the sweltering sun, amidst the sprawling farmland and dilapidated barns.
+Like a beggar eating his supper meal, the last morsel of freedom in this sick old world was found in my Chevy coupe: on a deserted road, beneath the sweltering sun, amidst the sprawling farmland and dilapidated barns.
 I was alive but once, free, knowing that I would die .
-And as I drove, that old song echoed through me, “Am I right side up or upside down.
-And is this real or I’m dreaming.”
+As I drove, that old song echoed through.

 “Ding, Ding, Ding,” my cars computer interrupted my lucid mind state.
 I slowed down and looked at the display console.
 “Oh, Crap,” I said aloud.
 The car was overheating.
 I pulled to the side of the road, stopped, got out, and popped the hood.
 I looked at the engine and noticed steam escaping the coolant container.
 I took off my t-shirt, wrapped it around my hand, and unscrewed the container lid-steam hissed as scalding droplets of water exploded out.
 When I looked in the container, I found what I expected-bone dry.
 I assessed the situation.
 I had no water to add as coolant or to drink.
 I had no phone.
 There were no houses around.
 There was no one to ask for help, and the nearest sub-division was approximately five miles southward.
 So, I did the only thing I could do.
 I started walking.